 These easy Hawaiian haystacks are a favorite family meal!
-A creamy chicken mixture is layered over rice and then topped with a variety of ingredients, from cheese and chopped celery to bell peppers and pineapple.
+A creamy chicken mixture is layered over rice and then topped with a variety of ingredients.

 I don't remember when I first had Hawaiian haystacks but I remember loving the buffet-style dish with its hot rice, creamy chicken mixture, and layers upon layers of yummy toppings like sliced almonds, pineapple, and coconut.
 It was a party of flavors for my mouth!